kyrelldixon/kyrelldixon.com-novela/content/posts/2019-08-18-node.js-express-rest-api/index.md

 },
 ```

-Then to run the server it you can use:
+Then to run the server you can use:

 ```bash
 npm start